Beat Your Hangover Naturally With These Healing Herbs

 Note: Do not take willow or self-heal if you’re allergic to aspirin or if you’re on blood-thinning medication.

-For detoxing and giving your liver and kidneys a boost:
+For supporting your liver and kidneys:

 Stinging Nettle (Urtica dioica)